4 Ways to Improve Intimacy With Polynesian Sex

 1. Take care of yourself.
 You can give to your partner only what you have.
 If you are full of stress, hurried, critical, and impatient, these tendencies will spill over into your relationship.
 If you are relaxed and free of stress—full of bliss and vibrancy—you will be able to spontaneously radiate those qualities to your partner.

 2. Pay gentle attention to the waves of energy that ebb and flow within your every breath.
 This ocean of breath forms the connection between your body, mind, and soul.
 “Aloha” is a sacred word, and one of its meanings is to fully allow more sacred breathing.
 Massage opens up space in the body so that the sacred energy within breathing can circulate more freely within your physiology.
 If you wish to make love soul to soul, and not just genitals to genitals, dive mentally into the ocean of breath and see where it takes you.

 3. Make love only with another soul who takes care of his or her body and emotions and who enjoys an inner state of bliss.

 The teachings contained in my book engendered the “Polynesian sex” revolution in Japan, where it has enriched the lives of thousands of couples.
 Kunio Kitamura, head of Japan’s Family Planning Association, writes: “Polynesian sex ... involves taking a long time ... and ... allows energy in the form of weak electromagnetic waves—similar to the concept of qi—to flow, building up to create large waves that encompass the entire body and bring enormous pleasure and happiness.”
-I hope you will also adopt these practices and share together with your honey the wisdom of how to live in a more touch-intensive relationship, thereby enjoying deepening waves of enjoyment and peace.
+I hope you will also adopt these practices and share together with your honey the wisdom of how to live in a more touch-intensive relationship, thereby enjoying a deep, intimate connection with your partner.